no-go/WeatherFrog/README.md

 A `#define XDOUBLE 2.0` value enlarge MIDSIZE = 20(values) to a width=40.
 The `fak` value spreads the stored values in the y-direction.

+Did you see the typecast trouble?
+I use byte, uint8_t and float!
+That is not a good and save value handling!!